apryakhin/legion.stanford.edu/tutorial05.md

 corresponding logical region to maintain correctness.
 This guarantees that the application can only access the data contained in the physical instance once the data is valid.
-(In the case where data in the logical region has yet to be initialized, Legion will never require the application to wait.)

 Like other resources applications can explicitly release physical instances that it